How to Practice Social Skills/SEL during times of isolation.

 - Do the best you can with what you have–even 10-15 minutes a day is better than nothing!

-AR: I am Ashley Rose, the Owner/Director of Mission Cognition, a social skills development center.
-I am a Behavior Analyst and a special educator.
+AR: I am Ashley Rose, the Owner/Director of Behavior Analyst and a special educator.
 I started off going into homes, providing one-to-one support, using the principles of applied behavior analysis.
 And I was seeing that there were such significant deficits when it came to social-emotional learning, building and maintaining friendships, which really weren’t being prioritized as much as I thought they could be.
 I made that my mission to take that on.
 I opened centers where we’re exclusively focusing on that.
 We’re providing instruction on play and on social skills.
 In addition to our onsite center-based services, I also train other professionals to provide the same types of intervention- behavior analytic play and social skills instruction.

 Lisa Lightner: We’re only going to be taking questions as it pertains to social skills and social-emotional learning.
 I have not really seen anyone except for my husband and my kids for, you know, going on four weeks and I don’t have any social skills issues myself.
 I know what I’m supposed to do and I’m, I know that I’m not getting enough practice.
 So I can only imagine what the challenge is like for my son who really struggles with social skills, playing and communicating.
 There just aren’t many opportunities to practice right now.
 I mean, here we are, we’re all stuck in our homes with our nuclear families for the most part and new opportunities to practice anything.